stefanoobonetto/LLAMusica/README.md

 ```

 ### 3. Set Up Spotify API Credentials
-Create a .env file and add your Spotify API credentials:
+Create a .env file and add your Spotify API credentials (you can also place them in the `spoti.py` file):

 ```bash
 SPOTIPY_CLIENT_ID="your_client_id"